-1. INTRODUCTION
+I. INTRODUCTION

 The Border Gateway Protocol (BGP) is the routing protocol used in the global Internet.
-A number of previous analytical and measurement studies have shown the existence of BGP path exploration and slow convergence in the operational Internet routing system, which can potentially lead to severe performance problems in data delivery [10, 12, 17].
+A number of previous analytical and measurement studies ([1], [2], [3]) have shown the existence of BGP path exploration and slow convergence in the operational Internet routing system, which can potentially lead to severe performance problems in data delivery.
 Path exploration suggests that, in response to path failures or routing policy changes, some BGP routers may try a number of transient paths before selecting a new best path or declaring unreachability to a destination.
 Consequently, a long time period may elapse before the whole network eventually converges to the final decision, resulting in slow routing convergence.
-An example of path exploration is depicted in Figure 1, where node C's original path to node E (path 1) fails due to the failure of link D-E. C reacts to the failure by attempting two alternative paths (paths 2and 3) before it finally gives up.
-In a typical route failure event, some BGP routers can spend up to several minutes exploring a large number of alternate paths before declaring a destination unreachable.
+An example of path exploration is depicted in Figure 1, where node C's original path to node E (path 1) fails due to the failure of link D-E. C reacts to the failure by attempting two alternative paths (paths 2 and 3) before it finally gives up.
+The experiments in [1], [2], [3] show that some BGP routers can spend up to several minutes exploring a large number of alternate paths before declaring a destination unreachable.